 Jesse joined SBIDC in 2014 as the Economic Development Specialist, providing assistance to the business services programs and SBIDC’s commercial revitalization project in Red Hook.
 With a background in community organizing and advocacy, Jesse is passionate about community driven economic development, particularly in the urban context.
 She worked as an organizer on the Obama 2012 campaign in Philadelphia, and then as the Youth Lead Organizer for the Arab American Association of NY in Brooklyn, where she lead youth-run campaigns for immigration reform and police accountability.
 Most recently, Jesse worked as the Scheduler for Council Member Carlos Menchaca, where she became connected to the fight to preserve Southwest Brooklyn’s extensive industry and manufacturing sector.
-Jesse is pursuing a Master’s degree in Urban Policy & Leadership at Hunter College.
+Jesse has a Master’s degree in Urban Policy & Leadership from Hunter College.
 She received her BA from Bryn Mawr College in Arabic Studies.
 She lived in Egypt for two years and speaks Arabic.
 She now lives in Sunset Park and likes working directly with the businesses in the community.
 Jesse recently graduated from Coro’s 2016 Neighborhood Leadership program.